UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 ^^^^^^^^

 The <recordContentSource> element is one of the most essential elements within <recordInfo>, as we currently use it to communicate the provider in DPLA.
+Because DPLA cannot handle URIs, the decision has been made to only deliver strings.
+We do not feel strongly that the added functionality provided by using a URI for this field warrants the effort needed to process URIs into strings for delivery to DPLA.
+We recognize that this goes against our general philosophy to use URIs when possible.

-To better understand UTK's use of this element, so background information is helpful.
+To better understand UTK's use of this element some background information is helpful.
 At UTK the information we share in this element is not consistent with the definition of <recordContentSource> - "The code or name of the entity (e.g. an organization and/or database) that either created or modified the original record."
 While we work with other partners, like the Children's Defense Fund and the McClung Museum, we are still technically the creators of the records in these